Volatar/Group7-repo-projects/API Testing Lab/3 API Postman.md

 # API Testing With Postman
 ## Introduction to Postman
 Postman is an API platform that provides tools for building, testing, and using APIs.
-It can make HTTP requests, save environments for later, alongside convert API code into languages like Python and JavaScript.
+It can make HTTP requests, save environments for later, and convert API code into languages like Python and JavaScript.
 All of this functionality is handled by a simple and easy-to-use user interface.
 As a result, Postman is used by millions of API developers every year for all their API needs.

-## How to Setup Postman
+## How to Set up Postman
 1. First, you must download Postman to be able to use it.
-   Whilst there is a variety of Postman products to use, we are just going to download the free version provided.
+   Whilst there is a variety of Postman products to use, we are just going to download the free version.
    [Click here for the link](https://www.postman.com/downloads/)

    ![postman-webpage](https://github.com/Volatar/Group7-repo-projects/assets/94473147/d8337177-4a7c-47b2-b381-e116378fbf9a)

 2. After downloading Postman from that link, you must now install it.
-   Simply click on the setup file you downloaded should install everything.
+   Simply click on the setup file you downloaded, and it should install everything.
 3. You will be presented with a menu that will ask you to sign up or create an account.
-   You can create an account or you can select an option towards the bottom of the window to skip this process.
+   You can create an account, or you can select an option towards the bottom of the window to skip this process.
    It should be noted that if you do not have an account associated with your Postman application, you will be limited in certain actions you can do with Postman and your UI will be different.
+   This lab assumes you have created an account.

 ## How to Test With Postman
 To keep things simple and to work with the basic API template we have used throughout this lab, we are going to focus on using HTTP requests with Postman.